YellowJacketLinux/lfs-buildscripts/THE_WHY.md

 The Why
 =======

+This is a lot of blabbering.
+Blabbering and then reading my own blabbering later helps clarify my thoughts.

 Well, this is at least a partial explanation at *why* I am attempting to create my own GNU/Linux distribution.

-I have less and less fond of the current GNU/Linux distribution landscape.
+I have become less and less fond of the current GNU/Linux distribution landscape.
 It seems that each distribution has a specific way of doing things and you do it their way or do not do it at all.
 Each distribution likes to package everything under the sun and you use their packages or you build from source.

 I have a different philosophy.
 I do not like monopoly power.
-I do not like the power that Amazon has, I do not like the power that Facebook has, I do not like the power that Chase has, I think diversity in options is key to consumer quality.
+I do not like the power that Amazon has, I do not like the power that Facebook has, I do not like the power that Chase has.
+I think diversity in options is key to consumer quality.

 It is true that there are many different GNU/Linux distributions to choose from but it seems that each one is trying to be a monopoly power and dictate how things are to be done.

+Some notes on my history with GNU/Linux.

 The first GNU/Linux distribution I ever used was MKLinux DR3 on a PowerPC G3.
 For those unaware, MKLinux DR3 was a port of Red Hat 5.1 to the Mach Mikrokernel